 8. Custom plastic injection molded parts often demonstrate enhanced strength, which means more versatility.

 When designing an injection molded part or product, manufacturers need to determine the various flexibilities or rigidities required in the end product.
 These characteristics affect what design features they may need to integrate to achieve the desired performance.
-If necessary, they can strengthen the end product by using fillers in the molds resin to reduce increase the density and increase the durability of the molded plastic.
+If necessary, they can strengthen the end product by using fillers in the resin to increase the density and durability of the molded plastic.

 9. Modern yo-yos, including those from household names like Duncan, Throw Down, and Death by Yo-Yo, feature many plastic injection molded components.